gmelodie/heroes_builds_cheatsheet/README.md

 To launch Heroes Builds CheatSheet (HBC) you need to be running Windows.

-Simply download or clone the repo, [run the exe file here](build/exe.win32-3.6) and go play!
+[Download the latest version of the executable](https://github.com/LTKills/heroes_builds_cheatsheet/releases), run it and go play!